Science

 PLANNING

-When teachers plan they use the following site to ensure there is a progression of knowledge and skills across the school with planned assessment and enquiry opportunities.
+Teachers’ planning ensures there is a progression of knowledge and skills across the school with planned assessment and enquiry opportunities.
+The following documents (from www.planassessment.com) are used to support teachers in their planning.

 ASSESSMENT